whitgroves/fintech-bootcamp-at-home/README.md

 I was fortunate enough to find [the bootcamp curriculum](./Rice%20Fintech%20Bootcamp%20Curriculum%20Overview%202020-2021.pdf) online, and based this study guide off of that.
 All resources listed are free unless otherwise indicated, and I am not affiliated with any of them.

-At best this is a beginner's roadmap, and lacks the context that comes with experience.
+At best this is a beginner's reference, and lacks the context that comes with experience.
 If you want to get industry-ready, consider taking the edX bootcamp at your local college.

 # Module 1: Intro to Fintech
 Primer for concepts used throughout the course.